WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"they set off at a fast lope"_

+- lot

+  1. pronoun: a large number or amount; a great deal.

+     _"there are a lot of actors in the cast"_

+     - (INFORMAL) the whole number or quantity that is involved or implied.

+       _"you might as well take the whole lot"_

+  2. adverb: a great deal; much.

+     _"he played tennis a lot last year"_

+  3. noun(INFORMAL): a particular group, collection, or set of people or things.

+     _"it's just one lot of rich people stealing from another"_

+     - (BRITISH) a group or a person of a particular kind (generally used in a derogatory or dismissive way).

+       _"an inefficient lot, our town council"_

+  4. noun: an article or set of articles for sale at an auction.

+     _"nineteen lots failed to sell"_

+  5. noun: the making of a decision by random selection, especially by a method involving the choice of one from a number of pieces of folded paper, one of which has a concealed mark.

+     _"officers were elected rather than selected by lot"_

+  6. noun: a person's luck or condition in life, particularly as determined by fate or destiny.

+     _"plans to improve the lot of the disadvantaged"_

+  7. noun(NORTH AMERICAN): a plot of land assigned for sale or for a particular use.

+     _"a vacant lot"_

+     - a parking lot.

+     - an area of land near a television or movie studio where outside filming may be done.

+     - the area at a car dealership where cars for sale are kept.

+  8. verb: divide (items) into lots for sale at an auction.

+     _"the contents have already been lotted up, and the auction takes place on Monday"_

+  9. phrase: all over the lot - in a state of confusion or disorganization.

+     _"the president has been all over the lot on this issue lately"_

+  10. phrase: draw lots - decide by lot.

+      _"we drew lots to decide the order"_

+  11. phrase: fall to someone's lot - become someone's task or responsibility.

+      _"they accepted the burden of domestic responsibilities that fell to their lot"_

+  12. phrase: throw in one's lot with - decide to ally oneself closely with and share the fate of (a person or group).

+      _"the bourgeoisie had thrown in its lot with the monarchy"_

 - lottery

   1. noun: a means of raising money by selling numbered tickets and giving prizes to the holders of numbers drawn at random. 一种通过售卖编号票据并随机抽取编号持有者给予奖励的筹集资金的手段，即彩票。